zumbalogy/command_search/README.md

 * 'a a' => 'a'
 * 'a|a' => 'a'

-It will then be turned into a Ruby function to be used in a select, or a mongo compatible query.
+It will then be turned into a Ruby function to be used in a select, or a Mongo compatible query.

 ```ruby